 Add highly sought-after Panchakarma detox programs to your services

 Panchakarma can loosely refer to Ayurvedic bodywork therapies, though Panchakarma in its true definition is a formal, 5-action cleansing process.
 Programs range from 3-21 days on average and offer a deep detox and rejuvenation.
 Each program is an individualized practice involving various Ayurvedic therapies, and it is a much sought-after service.
 It works as a preventative health technique and heals deep-seated chronic ailments.

 - Post-cleanse rejuvenation

-There are a few main treatments to choose from which may be combined with herbal therapies, steam baths, medicated purgation and enemas, plus a supportive diet and herbal supplement regimen.
-This is a highly popular immersive purification that prevents recurrence of disorders, and is transformative in regaining good health.
+There are a few main treatments to choose from which may be combined with herbal therapies, steam baths, medicated purgation, and enemas, plus a supportive diet and herbal supplement regimen.
+This is a highly popular immersive purification that prevents the recurrence of disorders and is transformative in regaining good health.

 Offer regular massages and bundled therapies to ensure repeat client visits